golang/vscode-go/docs/debugging.md

 ```

 The `-gcflags=all=-N -l` flag tells the `go build` command to preserve the debug information.
 The `-o` flag causes the compiled binary to be placed in `"${fileDirname}/__debug_bin"`.
 Extra build flags and environment variables *used for build* should be configured here as `args` or `options`'s `env` settings.

+It might be useful to add `__debug_bin` to your `.gitignore` to avoid debugging binaries getting checked-in into your repository.

 Then, configure the launch config to run the task before starting debugging.